 This whole process is about making tiny little changes.
 I’ve often thought about the saying, “faith can move mountains” and one day I realized how true it was.

 I thought, here we have a person who sees a mountain and wants to move it.
 He grabs a bucket and picks up a load of dirt from the mountain and moves it.
 Then another, then another.
 He keeps doing this day after day.
-All of a sudden some of the people who were watching him joined in, while others shouted words of encouragement and still others mocked him.
+Suddenly, some of the people who were watching him join in, while others shout words of encouragement.
+Still others mock him.